ydai-astro/HeTu-FM-train/README.md

 GitHub:
 https://github.com/ydai-astro

-For questions related to HeTu-FM training, astronomical applications, or collaboration, please open an issue in this repository.
+For questions about the HeTu-FM training framework, please open an issue in this repository.